franzenzenhofer/f19n-obtrusive-livetest/README.md

 ### Run the build process

-run the build process once
+run the build process once (for this you need grunt-cli installed `npm install -g grunt-cli`)

 ```shell
 grunt